khjklujn/document_similarity/README.md

 | judi | 0.5 + 0.0i  | 1.0 + 0.0i  |
 | like | 0.0 + 2.0i  | 0.0 + 2.0i  |

-I then chose one minus the magnitude of the log2 variant of Shannon-Jenson Divergence to calculate the probability of interest an unknown document given a known prototype document.
+I then chose one minus the magnitude of the log2 variant of Shannon-Jenson Divergence to represnt the probability of interest an unknown document given a known prototype document.

 We then: